*NOTE- THIS PAGE COVERS FLAG RULES,FLAGS DESCRIBED,GENERAL INFORMATION,SAFETY RULES & RACING RULES ONLY*

 IT IS THE RESPONSIBILITY OF ALL PERSONS ENTERING THE PIT AREA TO KNOW AND ABIDE BY THE RULES.

-THESE RULES THOROUGHLY
+PLEASE STUDY THESE RULES THOROUGHLY

-RULES MARKED '*' ARE NEW OR CHANGED RULES FOR THIS YEAR.Any questions are to be directed
+RULES MARKED '*' ARE NEW OR CHANGED RULES FOR THIS YEAR.Any questions are to be directed to the tech committee.

 SR1 - Drivers must wear Schnell, D.O.T. or C.S.A. approved helmet with shield or